-- the edge of the areola,
+- along the edge of your areola

-- the armpit,
+- the armpit

-- and the areola.
+- the belly button

 Each has its own advantages, but the under the breast incision technique (inframammary) is the most common approach.